mrocklin/blog/_posts/work/2016-08-15-dask-for-institutions.md

 Again, there is a lot of selection bias here, if what you want is a database then you should probably get a database.
 Dask is not a database.

+This is also wildly over-simplifying things.
+Databases like Oracle have lots of ETL and analytics tools, Spark is known to go off road, etc..
+I obviously have a bias towards Dask.
+You really should never trust an author of a project to give a fair and unbiased view of the capabilities of the tools in the surrounding landscape.

 Conclusion
 ----------